- Higher Education

 Lots more information on coming into higher education is found on the Student Room website including student finance and funding.

-We are currently waiting for part time Student Finance for 2016/17 to be confirmed.
+We are currently waiting for part time Student Finance for 2019/20 to be confirmed.
+Eligible part time students starting their course in 2019/20 are able to apply for tuition fee loan and maintenance loan.
+Details of if, or how, the maintenance loan will affect your benefits has not yet been advised by the Government.
 Visit Student Finance England to get the most up to date information.

 Disabled Students Allowance